Help restore wildlife habitat at the William H. Houlton Conservation Area

 Prairie skinks were not present at Houlton when FMR began restoration work there.
 Now, skinks are moving back in, thanks to the restored prairie.

-Join Friends of the Mississippi River staff and volunteers for a lovely spring evening furthering restoration work at the recently protected William H. Houlton Conservation Area (a.k.a.
+Join Friends of the Mississippi River staff and volunteers for a morning furthering restoration work at the William H. Houlton Conservation Area (a.k.a.
 Houlton Farm).
 The William H. Houlton Conservation Area is a 335-acre property located at the confluence of the Mississippi and Elk rivers and is one of the largest undeveloped riverfront properties between the cities of Elk River and Hastings.

 FMR staff and ecologists will provide a brief introduction to the site and an overview of how to identify and pull the weedy invasive plants we'll be targeting.
 By removing these species we will be making way for important native plants that have been crowded out by these aggressive invaders.
-Depending on the spring weather, some fence removal, trash clean-up, and other restoration tasks may be needed as well.
+These native plants, in turn, will provide habitat for wildlife.
+Over our time working at the site we've seen an increase in bees, butterflies, and small reptiles.
+Volunteers may also be asked to assist with other restoration tasks as needed.